 2. Sloppy Joe’s for late night dancing

 Live music with great service, at Sloppy Joe’s a dance floor is set up from 9:30 p.m. so those still standing can practice their dance moves.
 If you want to party late, you’ll probably find your way here.
-According to me this is one of the best bars in Key West – I’ve had a consistently good time here.
+This is my favourite bar – I’ve had a consistently good time here.
 Find out more: Sloppy Joe’s Website.